 [Editor’s Note: I’m working on a very long JRPG right now, and apologize for the eight day gap between posts.
 Hopefully after this game, reviews will be more frequent.]

 Speedy Gonzales for Game Boy is another game from my childhood.
-It is also, undoubtedly, a Sonic the Hedgehog rip-off.
+It is also a Sonic the Hedgehog rip-off.
 It makes sense: Sonic is a fast hedgehog, Speedy Gonzales is a fast mouse.
 Also, Sega and Nintendo were hardware rivals at the time.
+Each party made games exclusively for their own platforms.
 This is as close as we may ever see to a Sonic game on Game Boy.
 Unfortunately, the game falls flat in some of the same ways Sonic does, not the least of which is cheap deaths from not being able to see in front of you.
 I don’t want to be too dismissive; the controls are good and the platforming can be enjoyable, but Speedy Gonzales is sadly an exercise in frustration more than anything else.

 The levels, when they’re not about running to the right and avoiding obstacles, are about finding switches with question marks on them which change something in the level.
 A switch could start an elevator, open a passageway, or produce a series of blocks.
 Some switches are optional.
-I found the switches to be fun, though the puzzle-solving never got too intricate.
-You are on a 99 second time limit, after all.
+I found the switches to be fun, though the puzzle-solving never got too intricate, because you are on a 99 second time limit.

-You have three lives, and as far as I noticed, there are no 1ups.
-If you’re in Section 3 of a zone or facing a boss and you lose your last life, you start at section 1 again.
+You have three lives, and there are no 1-Ups.
+If you’re in Section 3 of a Zone or facing a boss and you lose your last life, you start at Section 1 again.
 It’s super frustrating if you don’t have save states.
 Once you do clear a zone, you’re given a password, so you can always return to the farthest zone you’ve reached.
-I guess the challenge of making it through three sections and a boss on three lives added to the game’s overall length, but it ends up resulting in level memorization.
+I guess the challenge of making it through three sections and a boss on three lives added to the game’s overall length, but it can lead to memorizing levels.